JSTOR-Labs/plant-humanities/docs/content/cacao.md

      data-active="true"></var>
 <var data-scope="local" id="Q28567" data-aliases="Maya"></var>
 <var data-image-viewer></var>
-<var data-image id="Pakal's sarcophagus detail with ancestors depicted as fruit trees" title="Pakal's sarcophagus detail with ancestors depicted as fruit trees" data-url="https://jstor-labs.github.io/plant-humanities/images/ARTSTOR_103_41822000267326.jpg"></var>
+<var data-image id="Early Classic Maya Bowl with Anthropomorphic Cacao Trees" title="Early Classic Maya Bowl with Anthropomorphic Cacao Trees" data-url="https://jstor-labs.github.io/plant-humanities/images/PC_B_208_S1.TIF" data-fit="fill"></var>
-<var data-image id="Early Classic Maya Bowl with Anthropomorphic Cacao Trees" title="Early Classic Maya Bowl with Anthropomorphic Cacao Trees" data-url="https://jstor-labs.github.io/plant-humanities/images/PC_B_208_S1.TIF"></var>
+<var data-image id="Pakal's sarcophagus detail with ancestors depicted as fruit trees" title="Pakal's sarcophagus detail with ancestors depicted as fruit trees" data-url="https://jstor-labs.github.io/plant-humanities/images/ARTSTOR_103_41822000267326.jpg" data-fit="fill"></var>

 The presence of cacao in a remedy for hurt feet within the Badianus also wittily illustrates the realities of  indigenous  Mesoamerican lifeways.
 Without beasts of burden, the  long-distance transport of cacao from the neotropics to Tenochtitlan, the Mexica capital, would have certainly caused one’s feet to ache.
 For example, in  Hernán Cortés’ conquistador accounts, several regions are recognized for their tribute of cacao to the Mexica empire including  Huauthla,  Soconusco, and  Cotaxtla, all of which are hundreds of miles from Tenochtitlan.[^ref8]
 <var data-map title="World" data-center="19.431947, -99.133335" data-zoom="5"></var>